cdavis405/AutoWP-LEMP/CONTRIBUTING.md

-# Contributing to RetaGuide
+# Contributing to AutoWP

-Thank you for your interest in contributing to RetaGuide!
+Thank you for your interest in contributing to AutoWP!
 This document provides guidelines for contributing to the project.

 ## Code of Conduct